vertfin/vf-snapshots/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## TODO: pruning

 ## IAM Profile

-Here's an IAM profile with (hopefully) just enough perms for this all to work.
+Here's an IAM profile with enough perms for this all to work.

 {
     "Version": "2012-10-17",
     "Statement": [
         {
-            "Sid": "Stmt1463757857347",
             "Action": [
                 "ec2:AttachVolume",
                 "ec2:CreateImage",